Tangent $\infty$-categories and Goodwillie calculus: Introduction

-One of the most confusing aspects of our theory is that $\infty$-categories (and $(\infty,2)$-categories) play several different roles in this paper at different `levels': \begin{enumerate} \item we can define \textbf{tangent objects in} any (perhaps very large) $(\infty,2)$-category $\mathbf{C}$ (Definition~\ref{def:tangent-object-infty2}); \item taking $\mathbf{C}$ to be the $(\infty,2)$-category of (large) $\infty$-categories $\mathbf{Cat}_\infty$, we get a notion of \textbf{tangent structure on} a specific $\infty$-category $\bcat{C} \in \mathbf{C}$ (Definition~\ref{def:tangent-structure-infty}); \item taking $\bcat{C}$ to be an $\infty$-category of (smaller) $\infty$-categories, such as $\Catdiff$, we get the \textbf{tangent bundle of} a specific $\infty$-category $\cat{C} \in \bcat{C}$ (Definition~\ref{def:tan-cat}). \end{enumerate} We can also take $\cat{C}$ in (3) to be an $\infty$-category $\mathscr{C}\mathrm{at}_\infty$ of (even smaller) $\infty$-categories, in which case we would also have the \textbf{tangent space at} an $\infty$-category $Y$, i.e. $T_{Y}\cat{C}$.
-These tangent spaces are the subject of~\cite{harpaz/nuiten/prasma:2018}.
+One of the most confusing aspects of our theory is that $\infty$-categories (and $(\infty,2)$-categories) play several different roles in this paper at different `levels': \begin{enumerate} \itemsep=5pt \item we can define \textbf{tangent objects in} any (potentially very large) $(\infty,2)$-category $\mathbf{C}$ (Definition~\ref{def:tangent-object}); \item taking $\mathbf{C}$ to be the $(\infty,2)$-category of (large) $\infty$-categories $\mathbf{CAT}_\infty$, we get a notion of \textbf{tangent structure on} a specific $\infty$-category $\bcat{C} \in \mathbf{C}$ (Definition~\ref{def:tangent-structure-infty}); \item taking $\bcat{C}$ to be an $\infty$-category of (smaller) $\infty$-categories, such as $\Catdiff$, we get the \textbf{tangent bundle} $T\cat{C}$ of a specific $\infty$-category $\cat{C} \in \bcat{C}$ (Definition~\ref{def:tan-cat}). \end{enumerate} We can also take $\cat{C}$ in (3) to be an $\infty$-category $\mathscr{C}\mathrm{at}_\infty$ of (even smaller) $\infty$-categories, in which case we would also have the \textbf{tangent space at} an $\infty$-category $Y$, i.e.\ $T_{Y}\cat{C}$.
+These tangent spaces are studied in~\cite{harpaz/nuiten/prasma:2018} but do not play any particular role for us here.

-We distinguish between these three uses for $\infty$- and $(\infty,2)$-categories by applying the fonts $\mathbf{C},\bcat{C},\cat{C}$ as indicated in the list above.
+We distinguish between these three uses for $\infty$- and $(\infty,2)$-categories by applying the fonts $\mathbf{C},\bcat{C},\cat{C}$ {c@$\cat{C},\bcat{C},\mathbf{C}$, notation for $\infty$-(bi)categories of various sizes} as indicated in the list above.
 In particular, we use these different fonts to signify the size restrictions that are implicit in our hierarchy.
-To be precise we assume, where necessary, the existence of inaccessible cardinals that determine the different `sizes' of the $\infty$-categories described in (1), (2) and (3) above; see also~\cite[1.2.15]{lurie:2009} for a discussion of this foundational issue.
-Beyond the requirement to keep these three levels separate, size issues do not play any significant role in this paper.
+To be precise, we assume, where necessary, the existence of inaccessible cardinals that determine the different `sizes' of the $\infty$-categories described in (1), (2) and (3) above; see also~\cite[1.2.15]{lurie:2009} for a discussion of this foundational issue.
+Beyond the requirement to keep these three levels separate, size issues do not play a significant role in this paper.